GitJackL/Generate-README-App/README.md

 ## Contributing

-Put Pizzas on their face and join me in town to run around with pizza faces
+Once you have clone the repo, feel free to modify in a way that suits you on your local computer.

 ## Tests

-More pizzas
+Using the terminal, run the program repeatedly to see if you are getting consistent results.

 ## Questions

-If you have any questions about the repo, open an issue or contact PizzaGirl111 directly at pizzagirl@pizzas.pizza.
+If you have any questions about the repo, open an issue or contact GitJackL directly at jackling@mail.com.